| | |

 The stunning marigold fields span across Temukus village near Amed in Bali.

-Where To Stay In Amed?
+Ideas On Where To Stay In Amed

 The good thing about Bali is that you can get a lot for a little.
-So, if you’re backpacking there are always good deals to be found but if you’re willing to pay a bit more you’ll get something unbelievable!
+So, if you’re backpacking, there are always good deals to be found, but if you’re willing to pay a bit more, you’ll get something unbelievable.

-📍 Budget Suggestion: Soka Amed Beach
+Budget Suggestion: Soka Amed Beach

 Amed Beach, Bali - Soka beach hotel